-free/discounted services such as legal advice, accounting services or web and IT services
+- free/discounted services such as legal advice, accounting services or web and IT services - excessive payments received for goods, services or other benefits provided (including excessive membership fees)

-- excessive payments received for goods, services or other benefits provided (including excessive membership fees) - wages or salaries (including on-costs) incurred by an employer whose employee works for the associated entity during normal working hours while continuing to receive salary or wages from the employer unless the employee takes paid leave to work for the associated entity - free/discounted use of premises or equipment and facilities - free use of a vehicle, or free fuel or servicing of a vehicle - free/discounted time or production services by a broadcaster - free/discounted advertising by a publisher or advertising production service - free air travel or the free use of a private aircraft - loans provided interest free, or at rates that are less than those available in the commercial loan market - free/discounted printing, typesetting or associated services - free/discounted goods or services (for example, travel, artwork, sports memorabilia or electrical goods) for use in raffles or other fundraising activities - where a person pays a bill/account owed by the party.
+- wages or salaries (including on-costs) incurred by an employer whose employee works for the associated entity during normal working hours while continuing to receive salary or wages from the employer unless the employee takes paid leave to work for the associated entity - free/discounted use of premises or equipment and facilities - free use of a vehicle, or free fuel or servicing of a vehicle - free/discounted time or production services by a broadcaster - free/discounted advertising by a publisher or advertising production service - free air travel or the free use of a private aircraft - loans provided interest free, or at rates that are less than those available in the commercial loan market - free/discounted printing, typesetting or associated services - free/discounted goods or services (for example, travel, artwork, sports memorabilia or electrical goods) for use in raffles or other fundraising activities - where a person pays a bill/account owed by the party.

-Part 3: Amounts of more than \$14,000 received in financial year 1 July 2019 to 30 June 2020
+Part 3: Amounts of more than \$14,300 received in 2020-2021

-Part 3 of the return requires disclosure of the details of amounts received greater than the disclosure threshold (\$14,000 in 2019-20).
+Part 3 of the return requires disclosure of the details of amounts received greater than the disclosure threshold (\$14,300 in the financial year 1 July 2020 to 30 June 2021).